kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## LEDnumber_effect:
   Sets the effect on the full LED bar by default, or specific LEDs (1 – 7) starting at the bottom.
-  ** Blue Series only.
-No support on Black or Red series devices.
+  * Red800 and Blue Series only.
+No support on Black or Red 500 series devices.
+  * The full LED bar will override individual LEDs (e.g. you won't see LED 3 through an effect for the full bar)
+  * When using `duration: forever` each LED's effect will need to be cleared with a separate command.

 ## effect:
   Type of effect.
 (Red and Blue Series only.
 Black Series devices do not support effects)